ChinikaC/Back-End_Project_E-Commerce_API/README/README.md

 <br />

-#### ***4. Technologies***
+### ***4. Technologies***

 We utilized Java to code our API and Git to commit changes and store our code on GitHub, along with UML and ERD diagrams.
 The platform proved to be very helpful in keeping track of our modifications and allowing us to revert to previous versions of the code if needed.

 Spring Initializr was an essential tool that allowed us to implement dependencies to utilize particular functions and commands.
 For instance, we utilized Spring Boot to implement the Spring framework, JPA to convert JSON and Java, and SQL to manage our relational databases and perform various operations on the data in them.
 We collaborated in IntelliJ using the Git framework to work on separate branches and later combine and collaborate on each other's code.
-Finally, we used Postman to test our functions.
-These platforms allowed us to test our code and import a variety of functions to create our tables and extend our beans (Examples: @JPARepositories, @Component, etc.).
+Finally, we used Postman to test our functions and used Postico to view our database table.

+These platforms allowed us to test our code and import a variety of functions to create our tables and extend our beans (examples: @JPARepositories, @Component, etc.).

 <br />